Margaret RICHARDSON

 Brief note on the artist

-She had a small studio at 909 Philadelphia Court, von Weilligh Street, near the GPO in Jeppe Street, Johannesburg, until the early 1970s.
 Most of her work was done in Sterling silver, very occasionally she was also commissioned for an item in gold.

 Selected Exhibitions